Yashparwal1/ChitChat/README.md

 # Client-Server Model
-This is a simple full-duplex Client Server communication program with XOR encryption using Socket-Programming and multi-threading in python.
+This is a simple full-duplex Client Server communication program with XOR encryption using Socket-Programming and multi-threading in python!

 ## Demo image for communication between client and server